wolfSSL/wolfssl/README.md

 single call hash function.
 Instead the name `WC_SHA`, `WC_SHA256`, `WC_SHA384` and `WC_SHA512` should be used for the enum name.

-# wolfSSL Release 5.5.0 (Aug 30, 2022)
+# wolfSSL Release 5.5.1 (Sep 28, 2022)

-Note:
-** If not free’ing FP_ECC caches per thread by calling wc_ecc_fp_free there is a possible memory leak during TLS 1.3 handshakes which use ECC.
-Users are urged to confirm they are free’ing FP_ECC caches per thread if enabled to avoid this issue.

-Release 5.5.0 of wolfSSL embedded TLS has bug fixes and new features including:
+Release 5.5.1 of wolfSSL embedded TLS has bug fixes and new features including:

 ## Vulnerabilities
-* [Low] Fault injection attack on RAM via Rowhammer leads to ECDSA key disclosure.
-Users doing operations with private ECC keys such as server side TLS connections and creating ECC signatures, who also have hardware that could be targeted with a sophisticated Rowhammer attack should update the version of wolfSSL and compile using the macro WOLFSSL_CHECK_SIG_FAULTS.
-Thanks to Yarkin Doroz, Berk Sunar, Koksal Must, Caner Tol, and Kristi Rahman all affiliated with the Vernam Applied Cryptography and Cybersecurity Lab at Worcester Polytechnic Institute for the report.
-* [Low] In wolfSSL version 5.3.0 if compiled with --enable-session-ticket and the client has non-empty session cache, with TLS 1.2 there is the possibility of a man in the middle passing a large session ticket to the client and causing a crash due to an invalid free.
-There is also the potential for a malicious TLS 1.3 server to crash a client in a similar manner except in TLS 1.3 it is not susceptible to a man in the middle attack.
-Users on the client side with –enable-session-ticket compiled in and using wolfSSL version 5.3.0 should update their version of wolfSSL.
+* [Med] Denial of service attack and buffer overflow against TLS 1.3 servers using session ticket resumption.
+When built with --enable-session-ticket and making use of TLS 1.3 server code in wolfSSL, there is the possibility of a malicious client to craft a malformed second ClientHello packet that causes the server to crash.
+This issue is limited to when using both --enable-session-ticket and TLS 1.3 on the server side.
+Users with TLS 1.3 servers, and having --enable-session-ticket, should update to the latest version of wolfSSL.
 Thanks to Max at Trail of Bits for the report and "LORIA, INRIA, France" for research on tlspuffin.
-* [Low] If using wolfSSL_clear to reset a WOLFSSL object (vs the normal wolfSSL_free/wolfSSL_new) it can result in runtime issues.
-This exists with builds using the wolfSSL compatibility layer (--enable-opnesslextra) and only when the application is making use of wolfSSL_clear instead of SSL_free/SSL_new.
-In the case of a TLS 1.3 resumption, after continuing to use the WOLFSSH object after having called wolfSSL_clear, an application could crash.
-It is suggested that users calling wolfSSL_clear update the version of wolfSSL used.
-Thanks to Max at Trail of Bits for the report and "LORIA, INRIA, France" for research on tlspuffin.
-* Potential DoS attack on DTLS 1.2.
-In the case of receiving a malicious plaintext handshake message at epoch 0 the connection will enter an error state reporting a duplicate message.
-This affects both server and client side.
-Users that have DTLS enabled and in use should update their version of wolfSSL to mitigate the potential for a DoS attack.

 ## New Feature Additions
-* QUIC support added, for using wolfSSL with QUIC implementations like ngtcp2
-* SE050 port additions and fixes
-* Added support for Dilithium post quantum algorithm use with TLS
-* Support for RSA-PSS signed certificates
-* Support for Infineon AURIX IDE
+* Add support for non-blocking ECC key gen and shared secret gen for P-256/384/521
-* Add Zephyr support for nRF5340 with CryptoCell-312
+* Add support for non-blocking ECDHE/ECDSA in TLS/DTLS layer.
+* Port to NXP RT685 with FreeRTOS
+* Add option to build post quantum Kyber API (--enable-kyber)
+* Add post quantum algorithm sphincs to wolfCrypt
+* Config. option to force no asm with SP build (--enable-sp=noasm)
+* Allow post quantum keyshare for DTLS 1.3

 ## Enhancements
-* Expanded ABI support by 50 APIs to include wolfCrypt and Certificates making a total of 113 ABIs controlled and maintained
+* DTLSv1.3: Do HRR Cookie exchange by default
+* Add wolfSSL_EVP_PKEY_new_CMAC_key to OpenSSL compatible API
+* Update ide win10 build files to add missing sp source files
+* Improve Workbench docs
-* DTLS 1.3 partial support for ConnectionID as described by RFC9146 and RFC9147
+* Improve EVP support for CHACHA20_POLY1305
+* Improve `wc_SetCustomExtension` documentation
+* RSA-PSS with OCSP and add simple OCSP response DER verify test case
+* Clean up some FIPS versioning logic in configure.ac and WIN10 user_settings.h
+* Don't over-allocate memory for DTLS fragments
-* Added support for X509_CRL_print function
+* Add WOLFSSL_ATECC_TFLXTLS for Atmel port
-* Remove deprecated algorithms in Renesas cs+ project
+* SHA-3 performance improvements with x86_64 assembly
+* Add code to fallback to S/W if TSIP cannot handle
+* Improves entropy with VxWorks
+* Make time in milliseconds 64-bits for longer session ticket lives
-* Support more build options disable/enable with i.MX CAAM build
+* Support for setting cipher list with bytes
-* wolfSSL_CTX_set_options and wolfSSL_CTX_get_options functions added to non compatibility layer builds
-* TFM: change inline x86 asm code to compile with clang
-* Improvements to error queue and fix for behavior of wolfSSL_ERR_get_error
-* scripts/makedistsmall.sh script added for creating a small source/header only package
-* TLS 1.3: restrict extension validity by message, Extensions ServerName, SupportedGroups and ALPN must not appear in server_hello
+* wolfSSL_set1_curves_list(), wolfSSL_CTX_set1_curves_list() improvements
-* Add liboqs integration to CMake build system
+* Add to RSAES-OAEP key parsing for pkcs7
-* Adds wolfSSL_PEM_read_RSAPrivateKey() to the OpenSSL compatible API
-* Added support for P384 pre-share in bundled example server
-* Replace clz assembly instruction in ARM 32 builds when not supported
-* Integrate chacha20-poly1305 into the EVP interface
-* Additional validation that extensions appear in correct messages
-* Allow SAN to be critical with ASN template build
+* Add missing DN nid to work with PrintName()
-* Support wolfSSL_CTX_set1_curves_list being available when X25519 and/or X448 only defined
-* Adds wolfSSL_PEM_read_RSA_PUBKEY() to the OpenSSL compatible API
-* Match OpenSSL self signed error return with compatibility layer build
-* Added wolfSSL_dtls_create_peer and wolfSSL_dtls_free_peer to help with Python and Go wrappers for DTLS
+* SP int: default to 16 bit word size when NO_64BIT defined
+* Limit the amount of fragments we store per a DTLS connection and error out when max limit is reached
+* Detect when certificate's RSA public key size is too big and fail on loading of certificate

 ## Fixes
-* DTLS 1.3 asynchronous use case fixes
-* Fix handling of counter to support incrementing across all bytes in ARM crypto asm
+* Fix for async with OCSP non-blocking in `ProcessPeerCerts`
-* Fixes for ED25519/ED448 private key with public key export (RFC8410)
+* Fixes for building with 32-bit and socket size sign/unsigned mismatch
+* Fix Windows CMakeList compiler options
+* TLS 1.3 Middle-Box compat: fix missing brace
+* Configuration consistency fixes for RSA keys and way to force disable of private keys
+* Fix for Aarch64 Mac M1 SP use
-* Fix for build with NO_TLS macro
+* Fix build errors and warnings for MSVC with DTLS 1.3
-* Fix for write dup function to copy over TLS version
+* Fix HMAC compat layer function for SHA-1
-* Fix to handle path lengths of 0 when checking certificate CA path lengths
+* Fix DTLS 1.3 do not negotiate ConnectionID in HelloRetryRequest
+* Check return from call to wc_Time
+* SP math: fix build configuration with opensslall
-* Fix for CMake not installing sp_int.h for SP math all
+* Fix for async session tickets
-* When WOLFSSL_VALIDATE_ECC_IMPORT is defined ECC import validates private key value is less than order
-* PSA crypto fixes
+* SP int mp_init_size fixes when SP_WORD_SIZE == 8
+* Ed. function to make public key now checks for if the private key flag is set
-* Fix for not having default pkcs7 signed attributes
+* Fix HashRaw WC_SHA256_DIGEST_SIZE for wc_Sha256GetHash
-* DTLS socket and timeout fixes
-* SP int: exptmod ensure base is less than modulus
-* Fix for AddPacketInfo with WOLFSSL_CALLBACKS to not pass encrypted TLS 1.3 handshake messages to callbacks
+* Fix for building with PSK only
-* Fix for sniffer to ensure the session was polled before trying to reprocess it
+* Set correct types in wolfSSL_sk_*_new functions
+* Sanity check that size passed to mp_init_size() is no more than SP_INT_DIGITS

 For additional vulnerability information visit the vulnerability page at: https://www.wolfssl.com/docs/security-vulnerabilities/

 See INSTALL file for build instructions.
 More info can be found on-line at: https://wolfssl.com/wolfSSL/Docs.html

 # Resources